pragmagrid/pragmagrid.github.io/_posts/pragma33/2017-06-09-pragma33-travel.md

 serving Brisbane and South East Queensland.

 ## Accommodation
 There are wide range of accommodation options in the vicinity of the conference venue.
-Please see the detials available in the [eResearch Australasia Conference website](https://conference.eresearch.edu.au/2017-accommodation-brisbane/)
+Please visit the [eResearch Australasia Conference website](https://conference.eresearch.edu.au/2017-accommodation-brisbane/) for details.

 ## Ground Transportation
-Brisbane have differnt modes of transportation includidng buses, trains, taxis and ferries.
-Trains are available from Airport to South Brisbane.
-However, Taxis are also very convenient and widely available.
+Brisbane offers a variety of transportation options that  include buses, trains, taxis and ferries.
+Trains and taxis are both available from the airport to South Brisbane.